 FTP stands for File Transfer Protocol, which is a standard network protocol used for the transfer of computer files between a client and server on a computer network.
-With a Standard or Pro account, you can FTP images directly into your PhotoShelter account by setting up a username and password.
+With a Standard or Pro PhotoShelter account, you can FTP images directly into your PhotoShelter account by setting up a username and password.
 Standard accounts allow for only one FTP user to be active at a given moment, while Pro account holders have no limit.
 FTP will also allow you up upload multiple folders from your computer at once.

 FTPing Images into Your Account:

 2. Click the "Upload" menu from the Navigation Bar and select "Incoming FTP."

 3. On the Incoming FTP page, click on the option to add a new incoming FTP user.
 If you're setting this up for the first time, the screen will look like this:

 If you have existing FTP users, you can add a new one: